 The scenic, lighting, and sound designers are represented by the United Scenic Artists, Local USA 829 of the IATSE.

 Music recorded at Tanner Monagle Studio, Milwaukee, Wisconsin.

 Videotaping or other video or audio recording of this production is strictly prohibited.

 Guys and Dolls is presented through special arrangement with Music Theatre International (MTI).
 All authorized performance materials are also supplied by MTI.
 Tel: 212-541-4684.
 Fax: 212-397-4684. www.MTIShows.com

 @utahshakespeare | #guys&dollsut

 Top photo: a scene from Guys and Dolls, 2017.

 Based on a Story and Characters of Damon Runyon

 Book by Jo Swerling and Abe Burrows

-Set in 1930s New York City, this play tells the stories of “Guys,” many of them gamblers, and “Dolls,” many of them chorus girls.
-The stories involve gambling, some drinking, and the relationships between the “Guys” and “Dolls.”
+Set in 1930s New York City, Guys and Dolls tells the stories of “Guys,” many of them gamblers, and “Dolls,” many of them chorus girls.
+The stories include gambling, some drinking, and the relationships between the “Guys” and the “Dolls.”
 However, it is generally very tame and is suitable for all audiences.